PavanRangani/docs/docs/prd/banking/banking.md

 In list page, with each record shows the name of the owner entity.
 If owner of the record is Joint it shows `Joint` and if owner of the record is `Individual` shows First name of that Individual.

-For Joint page sorting is slightly different as follows
+#### Sorting order

-- Under each table records are primary sorting on Entity type (Like sequence - Individual, Joint).
-Sort alphabetically within entity type
+- Primary sorting on Entity type.
+First Individual and then joint
-- Secondary sorting on the `Account Nickname`.
+- Secondary sorting on `Account Nickname`.